The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

 Besides the optical and IR data, NGC 4151 has also been intensively monitored in the hard X-ray (15--50 keV) by the {\it Swift}/Burst Alert Telescope (BAT).
 We collected its light curve from the {\it Swift}/BAT Hard X-ray Transient Monitor that covers the time period between 2005/02 and 2020/07 \citep{Krimm2013}.
-We { combined all the measurements} and smoothed the X-ray light curve with a 50-day window to improve the ratio of signal to noise.
+We {combined all the measurements} and smoothed the X-ray light curve with a 50-day window to improve the ratio of signal to noise.
 In addition, the flux from NGC 4151 has also been tracked by the Monitor of All-sky X-ray Image (MAXI) at 2--20 keV with the Gas Slit Camera (GSC) since 2009 August.
 With the MAXI on-demand process tool provided by the team\footnote{\url{http://maxi.riken.jp/mxondem/index.html}}, we extracted the 2.0--6.0 and 6.0--20.0 keV light curves with a 30-day binned window to increase the signal to noise ratio.
-Compared with the optical light of NGC 4151, these X-ray data have uniform cadence and better time sampling cadence.
-In Section~\ref{sec:X-ray}, we will discuss the possibility to use these X-ray data to assess the accretion disk variability.
-Finally, we have used the Band A, 1.3--3 keV, data from the Rossi X-ray Timing Explorer (RXTE) All-Sky Monitor (ASM) \citep{Levine1996} to track the evolution of the low-energy X-ray output.
+Finally, we have used the Band A, 1.3--3 keV, data from the Rossi X-ray Timing Explorer (RXTE) All-Sky Monitor (ASM) \citep{Levine1996} to track the low-energy X-ray output.
 We co-added these data over $\sim$ 3 month time intervals to obtain sufficient signal to noise.